hughobrien/zfs-remote-mirror/README.md

 ZFS Remote Mirrors for Home Use
 ===============================
-Update: Now with pre-build RaspberryPi image!
+**Update: Now with pre-built ZFS RaspberryPi image!
 Sections of the guide marked 'π' can be skipped if using the image.
+Jump to the Appendix for more information.**

 Why pay a nebulous cloud provider to store copies of our boring, but nice to keep data?
 Old photographs, home videos, college papers, MP3s from Napster; we typically stick them somewhere and hope the storage doesn't rot.